nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.dk.md

 Customize the parameters in the input YAML files for the WebLogic cluster and WebLogic Operator.
 The input YAML files and scripts provided in the [WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator) project.

+---

+Note: if you need (in the case if you don't run the tutorial from provided VirtualBox) to clone WebLogic Kubernetes Operator v1.1 repository then execute the following command:

+	git clone https://github.com/oracle/weblogic-kubernetes-operator.git --branch v1.1

+Don't forget to replace your local repository folder location in the following commands.

+---

-The WebLogic Kubernetes Operator source repository can be found in the `/u01/content/weblogic-kubernetes-operator`.
+The WebLogic Kubernetes Operator source repository can be found (on VirtualBox image) in the `/u01/content/weblogic-kubernetes-operator`.
 Open for edit the `create-weblogic-operator-inputs.yaml` parameter file using File Browser or using the following command:

 	gedit /u01/content/weblogic-kubernetes-operator/kubernetes/create-weblogic-operator-inputs.yaml &